 The Bursar’s Office is committed to the timely processing of tuition refunds.
 Students requesting a course change or university withdrawal will not always be entitled to a tuition refund.
 Tuition refunds are calculated in accordance with tuition refund schedules and based on the effective date of the course status change.

 Tuition Refund Appeals Process

 The University will evaluate tuition refund appeals initiated by special circumstance withdrawals on a case-by-case basis.
 The appeal must follow withdrawal policy protocol.
-Request for special circumstance tuition refund appeals are accepted for medical and military related withdrawals.
+Request for special circumstance tuition refund appeals are accepted for medical and military-related withdrawals.
 Special circumstance tuition refund appeals must include a written request from the student and supporting documentation.
-Medical related requests must include an official letter from a medical doctor.
+Medical-related requests must include an official letter from a medical doctor.
 Military related requests must include a copy of military orders.
-Special circumstance tuition refund appeals must be recommended by the Dean and submitted to the Business Office for final approval.
-Final approval for tuition refund appeals are subject to review by the Financial Aid Office and the Business Office.
+Special circumstance tuition refund appeals must be recommended by the Dean and submitted to the Bursar’s Office for final approval.
+Final approval for tuition refund appeals are subject to review by the Financial Aid Office and the Bursar’s Office.
 Approved tuition refund appeals must comply fully with financial aid, tuition assistance, and other oversight regulation.